shiftyp/otel-mcp-server/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Whether it's adding new analysis tools, improving query capabilities, or enhancing documentation, your input helps make observability more accessible to everyone.
+The greatest contribution is to try it out, and file issues according to the contribution guidelines.
+For direct contributions, whether it's adding new analysis tools, improving query capabilities, or enhancing documentation, your input helps make observability more accessible to everyone.

 ## 📄 License